Abruzzo and Molise walking tour Itinerary

 Day 12:

 This morning, we take a one-hour ferry ride across the Adriatic to the Isole Tremiti, an archipelago of three magical islands off the coast of Puglia.
-After a coffee at the port, we will be taken by a private boat for a tour of the islands, exploring the bays and grottoes of the islands, with plenty of chances for swimming.
-We will have a light lunch on board, before returning by ferry to Termoli.
-In the evening we have our farewell dinner outdoors in the historic centre of Termoli at a small restaurant that specialises in the freshest of local seafood.
+We will be taken by a private boat for a tour of the islands, exploring the bays and grottoes of the islands, with plenty of chances for swimming.
+We will have a light lunch back at the port, before returning by ferry to Termoli.

 Day 13: